louistruptil/ItemSpeedrun/README.md

 # Minecraft Item Speedrun Plugin

 This plugin is a mini-game speedrun developed for Minecraft.
-It was designed and developed by Simon Delcuze, Albin Vanden-Broeck, and Louis Truptil.
+It was designed and developed by Louis Truptil, Albin Vanden-Broeck, and Simon Delcuze.
 The game starts with a random selection of a target item.
 The first player to obtain this item wins the race.
 PvP is allowed, and all tricks are fair game to win.

 ## License